-The P&C Association meets twice a term in the staffroom at 7.30pm.
+The P&C Association meets the second Tuesday of each month in the staffroom at 7.30pm.
 This group provides a forum for parents to be involved in many aspects of the school and its function, as well as providing significant financial support to all students through fundraising ventures.
 Canteen, Fundraising and Uniform Shop sub-committees provide further avenues for parent involvement.